aekari/ATM-Simulator/README.md

 ## Known Bugs
 - The 'Recent Transactions' menu does not show recent transactions.
 - Depending on the IDE you use some menu styling may look different.

+This was an initial project so, there were many things I could improve.
+I hope to return to it and make it better.

 Keep in mind this is a beginner project but for the most part, it runs!